 Garden Relay Count

 The botanical caretakers have been wiring lanterns between the gardens of a sprawling park to coordinate nightly maintenance runs.
 Each garden is labelled from 0 to n - 1, and every lantern link ties two gardens together so a message can travel in either direction.
-When the head caretaker activates a relay at one garden, the signal hops from garden to garden along the available links.
-The team wants a quick headcount of how many gardens can be reached if the relay is only allowed to travel a limited number of hops.
+When a supervisor standing in one garden relays a message, it spreads along connected links until all reachable gardens receive notice.
+The task is to count how many gardens hear the message starting from a specified origin.

 Example 1: